tomtana/python-glinet/README.md

 ## Getting Started

 ### Login
-Login is as easy as calling the `GlInet()` constructor.
+Login is as easy as shown below.
 Only in case you modified the router default settings such as ip-address or username you need to pass them as parameter (see the documentation of the GlInet class for more details).

-Start ipython shell and make sure you sourced your venv if you use one.
+The `login` method will ask you to input the password first time you call it.

 ```python
 from pyglinet import GlInet
 glinet = GlInet()
 glinet.login()
 ```
-Per default the following steps are executed:
+>**Info:**
+>With the default settings, the following tasks will be executed during init and login:
-- try to load api reference from persistence, otherwise load it from the web
+>- try to load api reference from persistence, otherwise load it from the gl.inet online documentation
-- if no password is passed
+>- if no password is passed as parameter in the constructor
-  - try to load from persistance (password stored as hash)
+>  - try to load from persistence (password stored as hash)
-  - if no success ask via prompt
+>  - if no success ask via prompt
-- persist settings
+>- persist settings
-- start background thread to keep connection alive
+>- start background thread to keep connection alive

-### API Usage
+### API Access Via Dynamically Created Client
 First generate an api object.
 ```python
 client = glinet.get_api_client()